tmtsoftware/csw/docs/src/main/apps/cswlocationagent.md

 A utility application that starts a given external (non-CSW) program, registers a comma separated list of services with the Location Service, and unregisters them when the program exits.

+## Prerequisite

+- Location server should be running.

 ## Command line parameter options

 * **`--prefix`** Required: The prefix (or prefixes, separated by comma) used to register the application (also root name in config file).